Aurora-1738/Aurora-1738/README.md

 - 🌱 I’m currently learning to doubt Camus
 - 💞️ I’m looking to collaborate on assisted suicide
 - 📫 How to reach me, don't
+- 😄 Pronouns: he him
-- 😄 Pronouns: all (is allegedly pan)
+-     (is allegedly pan)
 - ⚡ Fun fact: I am become bug

 <!---